Wachusett Meadow Nature Camp | Registration Information

 You may request copies of our background check, healthcare, discipline, bullying, and grievance policies at any time by contacting the Camp Director.

 One buddy request per camper will be honored when possible.
 Both campers must be the same age and both must request each other.
-All buddy requests must be made in writing at least one week prior to the first day of camp.
-Please indicate on your registration form if you would like your camper to be placed with a friend of the same age.
+All buddy requests must be made in writing at least one week prior to the first day of the session.

-Sessions transfer requests will be honored if there is space available and if a request is made at least two weeks prior to the first day of your camper’s session, after which time transfers are not permitted.
+Session transfer requests will be honored if there is space available and if the request is made at least two weeks prior to the session start date, after which time transfers are not permitted.